Skip to content

 On a side note, I went for the 16″ to be more compact, which fits entirely into my chainsaw hard case (below) without the need to have the bar mounted externally, as is typical.
 This compromise in bar length was worth it for the space-saving for me.

 Going much smaller than this, in terms of both engine capacity and bar length, you’ll find cutting slower, and you’ll have to make multiple wedge cuts to get through larger trunks that you otherwise could have done in one sweep with a longer bar.
+The extra cuts required when doing wedges will also mean faster chain wear, and require more frequent sharpening/maintenance.

 Going with a larger engine and longer bar will make larger cutting jobs faster and easier, but you’re looking at a more expensive saw, which also occupies more space.